CDCgov/phdi-azure/docs/execution-guide.md

 1. Finally, copy and paste the below command into the terminal and hit enter.
 This pretty-prints the JSON response showing that John Doe was found in the VXU message.
 After you're done reviewing the response, press `q` on your keyboard to exit out of the jq tool and return to the terminal. <pre>echo $RESPONSE | jq | less</pre>
 ![azure-fhir-api-response](./images/azure-fhir-api-response.png)
 </details>

+## How to Use: Run a different VXU message with expected errors through the pipeline and troubleshoot
 ### Run another VXU message through the pipeline
 <details>
     <summary>View and run examples of other VXU messages</summary>